Latest trust commentary

 Fund risk considerations - Schroder UK Mid Cap Fund plc

-Concentration risk: The fund may be concentrated in a limited number of geographical regions, industry sectors, markets and/or individual positions.
-This may result in large changes in the value of the fund, both up or down.
+- Concentration risk: The Company may be concentrated in a limited number of geographical regions, industry sectors, markets and/or individual positions.
+This may result in large changes in the value of the Company, both up or down.

-Gearing risk: The company may borrow money to make further investments, this is known as gearing.
+- Gearing risk: The Company may borrow money to make further investments, this is known as gearing.
 Gearing will increase returns if the value of the investments purchased increase by more than the cost of borrowing, or reduce returns if they fail to do so.
-In falling markets, the whole of the value in that investment could be lost, which would result in losses to the fund.
+In falling markets, the whole of the value in such investments could be lost, which would result in losses to the Company.

-Operational risk: Operational processes, including those related to the safekeeping of assets, may fail.
-This may result in losses to the fund.
+- Operational risk: Operational processes, including those related to the safekeeping of assets, may fail.
+This may result in losses to the Company.